 The marble-paneled Franciscan Church is one of Florence's most important churches due to the many tombs of famous people.
 Here lies the philosopher Machiavelli, the astronomer Galileo Galilei and the artist and architect Michelangelo.
 Many wealthy citizens donated large sums of money for the construction of the church that was started in 1294.
 The beautiful facade of white and green marble was completed in 1863.
 Santa Croce is one of the top tourist attractions of Florence.

 The noble family of the Medici has built a huge funerary chapel next to the church of San Lorenzo.
 The main hall is covered with sumptuous marble.
 The sacristy was designed by Michelangelo and houses very beautiful sculptures of the famous artist.
+The Medici Chapel (itl.
+Cappelle Medicee) is a demonstration of the wealth of this famous family of textile merchants.

 The basilica was designed by Brunelleschi in 1419 and was completed in 1460.
 The façade of San Lorenzo ist still unfinished.
 The Medici-funded the church and Michelangelo designed the facade but the facade was not built.
 Don't miss the beautiful cloister.